OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

 ![Incident Management Workbook](./images/incident.png)

 ## Updates
-View the [Release Notes](releaseNotes.md) to know when new code updates have been released.
+View the [Release Notes](releaseNotes.md) to see version details.
+You can also subscribe to/watch the repo for new pull requests to get notified when updates occur.
+To check the current running version, perform the following:
+1. In the Azure Portal, navigate to the Function App and select **Advanced Tools**, then select **Go**.
+This will bring you to the Kudu portal.
+2. In the Kudu portal, select **PowerShell** from the **Debug Console** menu at the top.
+3. In the **Kudu Remote Execution Console**, type: **cat .\site\wwwroot\version.info**.
+The current version should be displayed.

 To update the Function App with the latest version of the code, you can use the following Azure PowerShell commands:
 ```Powershell
 #Download latest Function App package.
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/OfficeDev/O365-ActivityFeed-AzureFunction/master/Sentinel_Deployment/functionPackage.zip" -OutFile "functionPackage.zip"